bitcookies/winrar-keygen/README.md

 winrar-keygen.exe "한국어" "license" | Out-File -Encoding ansi rarreg.key
 ```

 When generating utf-8 licenses, you may need to check Use ***[Beta:Use Unicode UTF-8 for global language support](https://stackoverflow.com/a/57134096/10242225)*** in **Control Panel > Clock and Regions > Regions > Administration > Change System Region Settings** in order to process the data correctly.
-However, it is not recommended that you do this, which may cause many software to not work properly, and it is recommended to [Use Github Actions](#6-Use-Github-Actions).
+However, it is not recommended that you do this, which may cause many software to not work properly, and it is recommended to [use Github Actions](#4-Use-Github-Actions).

 Generate multi-language licenses with UTF-8 encoding.